REVISED RULES OF THE TIBETAN SPANIEL ASSOCIATION

 If the Association is wound up or ceases to be a registered Society under Kennel Club regulations, a final statement of audited accounts with a record of the disposal of the property of the Association shall be forwarded to the Kennel Club within six months and the persons named as Officers and Committee of the Society on the last return furnished to the Kennel Club, will be held responsible by the Kennel Club for the proper winding up of the Association.

 20. The Accounts will be certified annually and presented to the members at the Annual General Meeting.
 Certification of accounts must be carried out by one qualified Accountant or two unqualified individuals with accountancy experience.
 Those undertaking the certification must be independent from those who prepared the accounts.

 EXPULSION OF MEMBERS

-21. Any Member who shall be suspended under Kennel Club Rule A42j(4) and/or any member whose dog(s) is/are disqualified under Kennel Club Rule A42j(8) shall ipso facto cease to be a Member of the Society for the duration of the suspension and/or disqualification.
+21. Any Member who shall be disqualified under Kennel Club Rule A11j(5) and/or Kennel Club Rule A11j(9) shall ipso facto cease to be a Member of the Society.

 If the conduct of any Member of the Association shall, in the opinion of the Committee, be injurious to the character or interests of the breed and/or the Association, or should any member fail to comply with the principles laid down in the Code of Ethics, the Committee of this Association may, at a Meeting, the Notice convening which includes as an object the consideration of the conduct of the Member, determine that a Special General Meeting of the Association be called for the purpose of passing a resolution to expel him or her.
 Notice of the Special General Meeting shall be sent to the accused Member, giving particulars of the complaint, and advising him or her of the place, date and time of the Meeting, in order that he or she may attend to answer the complaint.